cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-privacy.md

 On the other hand, if people don't have identifiers like blockchain wallet addresses or IP addresses to attach metadata to, no patterns can be analyzed.
 A service provider might claim not to log or record these identifiers, but how would you know they're telling the truth?

-From now on, I will refer to identifier collection as "fingerprinting."
+**Fingerprinting**: From now on, I will refer to identifier collection as "fingerprinting."
 Just like a fingerprint, if you only collect small partial fingerprints, it may not be enough to reveal someones identity.
 But if you gather enough partial prints, it might be possible to reconstruct the full print.
 Modern fingerprinting techniques can identify users with surprising accuracy based on relatively small amounts of data collected from a variety of sources —  e.g., device settings, behavior, and network data, like the device's user agent string, screen resolution, and even mouse movement patterns.